-A: We ask that visitors refrain from eating the apples.
+A: We ask that visitors refrain from eating apples on our trees or those that have dropped.
 We do not use pesticides, or fungicides, but still discourage eating apples.
 Our grounds staff removes apply drops daily during the season and takes them to our compost pile, for use in fertilizing our gardens.